EducationalTestingService/skll/doc/run_experiment.rst

 predictions *(Optional)*
 """"""""""""""""""""""""

-Directory to store prediction files in.
+Directory in which to store :ref:`prediction files <output_prediction_files>`.
 Can be omitted to not store predictions.
 Must *not* be specified for the :ref:`learning_curve <learning_curve>` and :ref:`train <train>` tasks.

 .. _probability: